dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-15-PyTorch training model.md

 `loss = loss_fn(y_hat, y)`

-Sum of all loss values we call the error but we may also say the loss again.
+Sum of all loss values is the error, but we may also say total loss.
 One of the most common used loss function is the Euclid distance loss:

 `loss_fn = torch.nn.MSELoss()`

-Once we found the `loss` we execute the `loss.backward()`.
+Once we calculate the `loss` we call `loss.backward()`.
 The `loss.backward()` will calculate the gradients automatically.
 Gradients are needed in the next phase, when we use the `optimizer.step()` function to improve our model parameters.

 We can get all our model parameters via: `model.parameters()` method.
 Once we update model parameters, we repeat the forward phase again.

-In our example we used the `torch.nn.Lineear()` layer, to transformation of our input in linear way (matrix multiplication - using the @ operator).
-Usually some non-linear transformation follows the `Linear` PyTorch layer since we know neural networks learn best when we apply non-linear function to the input.
+In our example we used the `torch.nn.Linear()` layer, to transformation the input in linear way (matrix multiplication).
+A non-linear transformation follows the `Linear` layer since this is know neural networks can best learn.

-Note: Each PyTorch forward phase creates the calculation graph; thanks to that graph we compute the gradients...
+Note that each PyTorch forward phase creates the calculation graph; thanks to that graph we compute the gradients...